 - 1 pound carrots peeled and cut into 2" chunks

 - 2 pounds Yukon Gold potatoes peeled and cut into large chunks

 - 2 cups beef broth

 - minced parsley optional, to garnish

-Season the chuck roast with the Kosher salt, pepper and thyme (if you are sensitive to sodium, adjust to your taste or you can even leave the salt out altogether since you're adding broth and soup).
+- Season the chuck roast with the Kosher salt, pepper and thyme (if you are sensitive to sodium, adjust to your taste or you can even leave the salt out altogether since you're adding broth).

-Heat you pan (or if you can brown in your slow cooker, do it in that insert to medium high.
+- Heat your pan (or if you can brown in your slow cooker, do it in that insert to medium high.

 - Add the canola oil and when it ripples and is hot add in the roast and brown, deeply, for 4-5 minutes on each side.

 - In your slow cooker add the carrots, potatoes and garlic.

 - Lay the beef on top, then add the beef broth and cover, cooking on low for 8-10 hours or on high for 5-6 hours.